Aquafina-water-bottle/jp-mining-note/docs/docs/setupyomichan.md

 It might help to export a copy of Yomichan settings from your PC and import said settings on Android, instead of re-doing all of the steps on Android.

-In addition to the above instructions, you may have to disable duplicate checks in order for the application to work.

 There is currently no way to automatically add an image (e.g. a screenshot) automatically.
 Images must be added manually within AnkiDroid.